Food 8.5 Drink 7 Atmosphere 9 Overall 8

 Love is in the air.
-If you’re in a relationship, Valentine’s Day is a wonderful time to celebrate what you share with your loved one.
-If you’re not in a relationship, Valentine’s Day sucks.
-Readers falling into either category, we have the answer for you: dine out.
-Enjoy a meal and a glass of wine with your loved one if you're lucky in love, or enjoy a meal and a few bottles of wine if your single.
-Either way, we know just the place to go...
+If you’re in a relationship, Valentine’s Day is a wonderful time to celebrate with your loved one.
+If you’re not in a relationship, Valentine’s Day doesn't have to suck.
+Readers falling into either category, we have the answer for you: dine out at the Galli and enjoy an evening of home-cooked grub and plenty of wine... if you're lucky in love, with that special other half, or if you're single, with your mates!

-The bustling scenes of Gloucester Road’s Promenade are nothing without the beloved Gallimaufry, Bristol’s friendliest independent, serving creative small plates and classic British staples.
+The bustling scenes of Gloucester Road’s promenade are nothing without the beloved Gallimaufry, Bristol’s friendliest independent pub, serving creative small plates and classic British staples.
 The Galli is an expert at many things, not only in the field of casual dining, but also in its standing as an eclectic art space and music venue.

-Perhaps the epitome of a true Bristol independent, The Galli prides itself as a showcase of seasonal food, up-and-coming musical talent and contemporary art, all wrapped up into one brilliantly dynamic space.
-Upon entering, the place seamlessly merges into all things at once: guitarists gearing up for an evening performance; business meetings ran out back; the restaurant busy working its magic.
-Its latest installation, an assortment of upcycled objects, covers the ceiling with glistening waves of colour; the surrounding walls encasing the room with a hodgepodge of antiques and local artwork.
+A true Bristol independent, The Galli prides itself on being a showcase of seasonal food, up-and-coming musical talent and contemporary art, all wrapped up into one brilliantly dynamic space.
+As you walk into this pub, you see elements of all of these things at once: guitarists gearing up for an evening performance; casual business meetings happening on laptops at the back; and cheery waiters working their magic.
+An assortment of up-cycled objects cover the ceiling in glistening waves of colour for the Galli's most recent art installation, while a a hodgepodge of antiques and local artwork encasing the cosy room.

-The raised levels of the restaurant boast an undeniably romantic scene: rustic wooden tables occupy a dreamy spot overlooking the busier scenes at the bar, decorated with flowers and lit by candle light.
-The décor’s magical aura and charm is similarly matched by the menu, with mavericks in the kitchen serving creative seasonal dishes with a twist.
-Starters cover an appetising scale of harissa hummus, rosemary salted chips, fried ham hock with pickles and padron peppers.
-For mains, the traditional meets the creative, with highlights including the spatchcocked partridge with pancetta, lentils, cranberry & kale (£14), rainbow trout with fennel, beetroot, oats & anchovy butter (£12), and a butter bean, celeriac, kale & chestnut salad (£8).
+The décor within create an undeniably romantic scene: rustic wooden tables decorated with flowers and candles occupy a dreamy spot overlooking the busier scenes at the bar.
+The charm doesn't stop there, with the Galli's menu boasting comforting, bulletproof - yet seasonable and creative - dishes with a twist.
+Starters cover everything from Harissa hummus to rosemary salted chips, fried ham hock with pickles, and Padron peppers.
+For mains, the traditional meets the creative, with highlights including spatch-cocked partridge with pancetta, lentils, cranberry & kale (£14), rainbow trout with fennel, beetroot, oats & anchovy butter (£12), and a butter bean, celeriac, kale & chestnut salad (£8).

-The Galli’s take on dessert deserves enough attention as their mains, with a sickly-sweet handful of tarts, puds, fondants and crème brûlées - sprinkled of course with their signature creative spin.
-Naturally, we couldn’t resist.
-After a full peruse, I surrendered to the homemade whisky marmalade pudding, drizzled in orange syrup and served with a dollop of dark chocolate ice cream (£5).
-The warm, gooey sponge and the piquant, zesty marmalade paired beautifully with the rich ice-cream; a true champion of comfort.
-My suitor, on the other hand, enjoyed a rich chocolate mousse, served with crème fraiche and topped with a layer of candied walnuts (£5).
-Both dishes scored extremely high on our lists - indeed something to dream about for hungry days to come...
+The Galli’s desserts deserve as much attention as their mains, with a super sweet handful of tarts, puds, fondants and crème brûlées on offer - sprinkled of course with their creative flare - so naturally, we couldn’t resist.
+After a full peruse of the puds on offer, I surrendered to the homemade whisky marmalade pudding, drizzled in orange syrup and served with a generous dollop of dark chocolate ice cream (£5).
+The warm, gooey sponge and the piquant, zesty marmalade paired beautifully with the rich ice-cream: comfort in its truest form.
+Not shying away from more chocolate, we also ordered their rich chocolate mousse, served with crème fraiche and topped with a layer of candied walnuts (£5).
+Both dishes scored extremely highly in our books - our student stomachs will certainly be dreaming about them for hungry days to come...

-Not only is the quality fine, but the price affordable, with mains ranging from £8-15 and starters averaging at £3.
-The service was terrific; all the staff were incredibly attentive with big smiles all round.
-With everything looking, feeling and tasting home-made, it’s inevitable restaurateurs will succumb to The Galli’s charm.
-Make no mistake, it’s an informal place, however there is something so enchanting, that it may just be the ideal hideout for a lovely, laid-back Valentines evening.
+Not only is the quality of the grub at The Galli fine, but their prices are equally affordable, with mains ranging from £8-15 and starters averaging £3.
+The service was terrific, all the staff were incredibly attentive with big smiles all round.
+With everything looking, feeling and tasting home-made, it’s inevitable that even Bristol's most experiences restaurateurs will succumb to The Galli’s charm.
+Make no mistake, it’s an informal place, however there is something seriously enchanting about this pub that makes it the ideal hideout for a lovely, laid-back (Valentines...?) evening.

-Sounds like your type of place?
-The Galli are offering a wonderful Valentines menu, with 3 courses for £30 per person.
+Sound like your type of place?
+The Galli is offering up a wonderful 3 course Valentines menu for £30 per person this 14th February.